Adposition: Celtic

+Semitic

+Inflected prepositions are found in Semitic languages, including Hebrew, Arabic, Assyrian Neo-Aramaic and Amharic.

+For example, the Arabic preposition على (/ʕalaː) 'on' inflects as علَيَّ (/ʕalajːa/) 'on me', علَيْكَ) (/ʕalajka/) 'on you .)', علَيْهِ (/ʕalajhi/) 'on him', etc.

+Other languages

+Some Iranic languages, including Persian, have developed inflected prepositions.
+For example, Persian az u 'from him/her' becomes azaš; bā šomā 'with you ' becomes bāhātun.

+In Iberian Romance languages such as Spanish and Portuguese, the preposition con or com 'with' has special forms incorporating certain pronouns (depending on the language).
+For example, in Spanish and Asturian conmigo means 'with me'.
+Historically, this developed from the Latin use of cum 'with' after a pronoun, as in mecum 'with me'.

+Bororo, an indigenous language of Brazil, uses postpositions in all contexts: tori ji 'about the mountains'.
+When these modify a pronoun rather than a full noun, the phrase contracts into an inflected postposition (and therefore looks like a pronominal prefix, rather than a suffix as in the examples above: bagai 'for', i-wagai 'for me').

 Overlaps with other categories

 Adverbs and particles

 There are often similarities in form between adpositions and adverbs.
 Some adverbs are derived from the fusion of a preposition and its complement (such as downstairs, from down (the) stairs, and underground, from under (the) ground).
 Some words can function both as adverbs and as prepositions, such as inside, aboard, underneath (for instance, one can say "go inside", with adverbial use, or "go inside the house", with prepositional use).
 Such cases are analogous to verbs that can be used either transitively or intransitively, and the adverbial forms might therefore be analyzed as "intransitive prepositions".
-This analysis could also be extended to other adverbs, such as here (this place), there (that place), afterwards, etc., even though these never take complements.
+This analysis could also be extended to other adverbs, such as here (this place), there (that place), afterward, etc., even though these never take complements.

 Many English phrasal verbs contain particles that are used adverbially, even though they mostly have the form of a preposition (such words may be called prepositional adverbs).
 Examples are on in carry on, get on, etc., and over in take over, fall over, and so on.
 The equivalents in Dutch and German are separable prefixes, which also often have the same form as prepositions: for example, Dutch aanbieden and German anbieten (both meaning "to offer") contain the separable prefix aan/an, which is also a preposition meaning "on" or "to".